noahgibbs/self_conscious_dgd/39_Preprocessor.md

 LPC has two types of includes.
 One uses angle brackets, while the other uses double-quotes.
 When including, DGD checks the normal set of include directories to find the file it was told to look for.
 The only difference with double-quotes is that DGD will first check the absolute path given and ***then*** check in the include directories.

 Why do you care about double-quotes versus angle brackets?
-Usually, they're mostly used idiomatically - angle-bracket include is often for things like the Kernel Library's own files, indicating they are "system" files, while double-quote includes are mostly used for headers from your own application.
+Usually, they're mostly used idiomatically - angle-bracket include is often for things like the Cloud Server's own files, indicating they are "system" files, while double-quote includes are mostly used for headers from your own application.

 ## if, else, elif, endif